-Illinois EPA’s Office of Energy is teaming up with ISTC and Smart Energy Design Assistance Center (SEDAC) to help local municipalities reduce the cost of wastewater treatment.
-SEDAC and ISTC will provide free energy usage assessments to publicly-owned wastewater treatment plants.
+Illinois EPA’s Office of Energy is teaming up with ISTC and Smart Energy Design Assistance Center (SEDAC) to help local municipalities reduce the cost of water and wastewater treatment.
+SEDAC and ISTC will provide free energy usage assessments to publicly-owned water treatment and wastewater treatment plants.

-To qualify for an assessment, a wastewater treatment facility must:
+To qualify for an assessment, a public water or wastewater treatment facility must:

 - Be located in Illinois and owned by the State of Illinois or an Illinois unit of local government;

 - Allow SEDAC and ISTC access to the treatment facility;

 - Be willing to share facility information with SEDAC, ISTC and Illinois EPA; and

 - Share the final assessment report with the Illinois EPA.

 Apply now!
 Applications are open for the Public Water Infrastructure Energy Assessment.

 Explore Related Resources